dotbitHQ/did-contracts/docs/zh-hans/数据结构/Cell-结构协议.md

     max_length: Uint32,
     // The basic capacity AccountCell required, it is bigger than or equal to AccountCell occupied capacity.
     basic_capacity: Uint64,
+    // The fees prepared for various transactions for operating an account.
+    prepared_fee_capacity: Uint64,
     // The grace period for account expiration in seconds
     expiration_grace_period: Uint32,
     // The minimum ttl of record in seconds
     record_min_ttl: Uint32,
+    // The maximum size of all records in molecule encoding
+    record_size_limit: Uint32,
+    // The fee of each action
+    transfer_account_fee: Uint64,
+    edit_manager_fee: Uint64,
+    edit_records_fee: Uint64,
+    force_recover_fee: Uint64,
+    // The frequency limit of actions which manipulating account
+    transfer_account_throttle: Uint32,
+    edit_manager_throttle: Uint32,
+    edit_records_throttle: Uint32,
 }
 ```